qiwi/masker/articles/in-search-of-js-data-masker-p1.md

-## In search of JS data masker: theory
+## In search of JS data masker: requirements
 The problem of masking sensitive data is solved in various ways.
 Therefore, it is interesting not so much to do a comparison of these solutions, but to think about what aspects are relevant today.

 ## Problems